What is surveillance capitalism according to zuboff – Comprehensive Guide 2025

 Introduction

 You open a fitness app to track your morning run.
 Minutes later, ads for protein shakes flood your feed.
 Coincidence?
 No—it’s Surveillance Capitalism, the engine powering today’s “free” technology.
 In 2025, corporations harvest your data—your clicks, location, even your heartbeat—to predict and profit from your behavior.
 But as this hidden economy grows, so does its cost: eroded privacy, manipulated democracies, and a digital caste system.
-This blog uncovers how Surveillance Capitalism operates in 2025, who’s fighting back, and how you can reclaim control.
+This blog uncovers how Surveillance Capitalism operates, who’s fighting back, and how you can reclaim control.

 Why Surveillance Capitalism Dominates 2025